ryanj/gist-reveal/README.md

 # Gist-Reveal

+[Gist-Reveal](http://gist-reveal.it/) is an open source slideshow templating service that makes it possible to view and share [Reveal.js](https://github.com/hakimel/reveal.js) presentations using github's [gist](http://gist.github.com) service as a datastore.

 ## Gist-powered Revealjs

-[Gist-Reveal](http://gist-reveal.it/) is an open source slideshow templating service that makes it possible to view and share [Reveal.js](https://github.com/hakimel/reveal.js) slide decks using github's [gist](http://gist.github.com) service as a datastore.

 Store any Revealjs [HTML](https://revealjs.com/markup/) or [Markdown](https://revealjs.com/markdown/) `<section>`s in a [gist](http://gist.github.com), then [append your resulting gist id to the end of any `gist-reveal` site url](http://gist-reveal.it/af84d40e58c5c2a908dd#/try-it) to view your slides: